carlosloureda/udacity-mentorship-reactjs/packages/react-redux-udacity/README.md

 You’ll learn to leverage the react-redux bindings in order to leverage the benefits of a UI library like React and a state management library like Redux.

+We want to connect Redux with React:

+1. Improve the way how each component gets access to the store.

+- Instead of retreiving store changes on the root component better to retreive them on the components, so in that way components scale better.
+  Context API comes to the rescue.

 ## Lesson 7: Real World Redux (7h 30min)

 You’ll take your knowledge of Redux and utilize it by building a real world Redux application.
 You’ll also learn advanced Redux topics like reducer composition and normalization.